yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ## Usage examples

-For examples on how to configure CDC in different setup configurations, you can see our [list of examples on GitHub](https://github.com/yugabyte/cdc-examples) for usage with various sinks and configuration information.
+For examples on how to configure CDC in different setup configurations, refer to the list of [CDC examples] on GitHub(https://github.com/yugabyte/cdc-examples) for usage with various sinks and configuration information.
 ## Troubleshooting

 Debezium is a distributed system that captures all changes in multiple upstream databases; it never misses or loses an event.
 When the system is operating normally or being managed carefully then Debezium provides exactly once delivery of every change event record.